From DIY project to smart home — turn B&Q spend into smart gear

 The highest-earning gift cards in the catalogue, ranked — and exactly how much you'd need.

-The cost-of-living savings loop — how smart UK shoppers stretch every £
+Cost-of-living savings — how smart UK shoppers stretch every £ with store credit rewards

 A straightforward way to turn the weekly essentials into real store credit by year's end.